-Cathy was made an officer of the New Zealand Order of Merit in 2016 for services to the law and women.
+Cathy was awarded an Officer of the NZ Order of Merit in 2016 for services to the law and women.

-Cathy is a director of Fletcher Building, Tourism Holdings, Rangatira Investments, on the advisory Board of the NZ Treasury and the executive Board of the NZ China Council.
+Cathy’s non executive director roles include as a director of Fletcher Building, Tourism Holdings and Rangatira Limited as well as being on the advisory board of the NZ Treasury and on the executive board of the NZ China Council.

-Alison has been a professional company director from 2007, she is currently a director of Spark, Infratil, Wellington Airport and Vero Insurance and Chair of Sharesies.
-Alison is also former Deputy Chair of Kiwibank and a former director of TVNZ, NZX and Queenstown Airport.
+Alison is a professional director with deep experience in the financial services and infrastructure sectors.
+Alison is currently Chair of Sharesies and a director of Infratil, Wellington Airport and Vero Insurance.
+She is also former Deputy Chair of Kiwibank and a former director of Spark, TVNZ, NZX, Queenstown Airport and Pioneer Energy.

-Prior to joining Spark, held a number of executive roles for Lion Group Australia.
-Her career started with Deloitte's audit division.
-Jolie holds a Bachelor of Commerce from the University of Auckland and is a Fellow of Chartered Accountants Australia New Zealand.
+In 2016 she was awarded ‘CFO of the Year’ at the Deloitte Top 200 Business Awards.
+Prior to joining Spark, Jolie held a number of executive roles for Lion Group Australia.
+She holds a Bachelor of Commerce from the University of Auckland and is a Fellow of Chartered Accountants Australia New Zealand.